Cyberpunk-Hardware/Cyberpunk-Hardware/README.md

 - 📫 Reach out on telegrame or on sphinxchat to get deeper.
 All adminstrative tasks should be comunicated through Sphinxchat or github...

-Cyberpunk Hardware is evolving and this is a living document nurtured by our contributers.
+Cyberpunk Hardware is evolving and this is a living document amoung others created, reviewed and updated by our contributers.